Freight Shipping from Salt Lake City to Stockton

 How much does it cost to ship freight from Salt Lake City to Stockton?

-Full truckload (FTL) rates from Salt Lake City, UT to Stockton, CA currently range from $1,503-$1,852 for a standard dry van load over the 699-mile route.
+Full truckload (FTL) rates from Salt Lake City, UT to Stockton, CA currently range $1,503-$1,852 (roughly $2.18-$2.68 per mile over 699 miles).
 LTL shipments typically cost $584-$994 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Salt Lake City to Stockton?

-Standard FTL transit from Salt Lake City to Stockton is approximately 13 hrs by truck over 699 miles.
+Standard FTL transit from Salt Lake City to Stockton is approximately 13 hrs by truck over 699 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Union Pacific Salt Lake City Intermodal to Port of Stockton Intermodal (deepwater port) takes 5-7 days but offers significant cost savings.

 What equipment do I need for Salt Lake City to Stockton freight?